aarnas/pico-circuit-python/README.md

 3. Copy the `.uf2` file to the root of the Pico (`RPI-RP2`).
 The device will reboot and after a second or so, it will reconnect as `CIRCUITPY`.

 4. Download `adafruit-circuitpython-bundle-7.x-mpy-YYYYMMDD.zip` [here](https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases/latest) and extract it outside the device.

-4. Option 2, Use lib folder files.
+Option 2, use lib folder files.

 5. Navigate to `lib` and copy `adafruit_hid` to the `lib` folder in your Raspberry Pi Pico.